ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of snow after 2am.
-Mostly cloudy.
+         <h3>Tonight</h3>A chance of snow after 3am.
+Cloudy.
 Low around 29, with temperatures rising to around 33 overnight.
-South southeast
+Southeast wind around
-         wind 3 to 7 mph.
-Chance of precipitation is 50%.<br></div>
+         7 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Snow before 8am, then snow showers between 8am and 10am, then rain and snow showers between 10am and noon, then rain.
+         <h3>Saturday</h3>Snow likely before 10am, then rain and snow.
 Cloudy.
 High near 42, with temperatures falling to around 39 in the afternoon.
          South southeast wind 7 to 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 90%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">